 They can also be found in your podcast app.

-As mentioned in my presentation about content style guides, a great tool to find out what your voice attributes are, is a deck of cards with adjectives.
+As mentioned in my presentation about content style guides, a deck of cards with adjectives is a great tool to find out what your voice attributes are.
 I’ve developed my own but if you and your team are fluent in English, save yourself the trouble and get the Brandsort deck developed by Margot Bloomstein.

 Do you know of any interesting resources I should add?
 Let me know in the comments!